mwaggett/epicodus_android_magic-8-ball/README.md

 ## Description

-Shake to hear your destiny!
-You and your friends can record your own responses.
+Ask the Magic 8 Ball a question and shake your phone to read your destiny.
+It is customizable: your friends can record audio versions of the 8 ball's responses, which will be played back to you along with the text response.
+Stored locally as raw audio on your Android phone.
+Created in about 6 hours.

 ## Setup

 * Make sure you have Android Studio installed on your computer.
 * Clone this repository.
 * Open the folder in Android Studio.
-* Set up an Android Virtual Device (AVD) or connect your own Android device.
+* Set up an Android Virtual Device (AVD) or connect your own Android device. _**Note:** Motion detection and audio recording will not work on an AVD._
 * Press the run button.

 ## Technologies Used